farishaddad/Knowledge-Mining-using-Cognitive-Search/Finished-Solution-Lab-2.md

-#Finished Solution for LAB 2
+# Finished Solution for Lab 2
 Hello!

-Here are the body requests for LAB 2 solution.
-Don't forget to ajust the URLs to use your Azure Search service name.
+Here are the body requests for the solution to Lab 2.
+Don't forget to adjust the URLs to use your Azure Search service name.

-##Skillset
+## Skillset
 ```json
 {
     "@odata.context": "https://[servicename].search.windows.net/$metadata#skillsets/$entity",